etendosoftware/docs/compiled_docs.md

   * `Central Maintenance`, how it works is explained in the document about [Elements and Synchronize Terminology](https://docs.etendo.software/latest/concepts/Element_and_Synchronize_Terminology.md).
   * [`Callout`](https://docs.etendo.software/latest/concepts/data_model.md#callout), although it is not defined in the fields, it affects them directly becuse they are raised when fields' values are modified.
   * `Field group`, fields can be assigned to a field group, when a group of fields has a field group, a separator is shown in the tab.
 Field Groups are defined in `Application Dictionary` > `Setup` > `Field Category` tab.

-#### Classic Window Visualization

-As a default, Etendo will visualize windows using rich internet technology.
-There are however some situations in which Etendo will use classic servlet based technology (i.e. classic mode):

-  * In case of a specific `preference` setting, visit [this page](https://docs.etendo.software/latest/how-to-guides/How_To_Switch_to_Classic_Mode.md) for more information.
-  * When the window has a tab with one of the following settings:
-    * A `manual` form.
-    * An `SQL filterClause` but the `HQL filter clause` field is empty.
-    * An `SQL order by clause` but the `HQL order by clause` is empty.
-    * An `SQL where clause` set but the `HQL where clause` is empty.

-In this second case, you will notice the following warning message when compiling: _INFO org.openbravo.wad.Wad - Window: WindowName is needed in classic 2.50 mode._

 ---